Reap the benefits of peer review

 However, peer review is something that anyone who’s had at least one research paper published can do.
-It need not take more than about 45 minutes per paper.
+It need not take more than 2 hours per paper or less.
 Moreover, it can bring a number benefits to researchers.
 For example, doing peer review of research papers can help you to …

 - Get to know the latest literature in your field